StefanVermeent/abcd_ddm/README.md

 pre-loaded in their (historic) versions as they were used when the project was created.
-Thus, Docker ensures that scripts will still function as intended even into the future. **Note: It is not necessary to use Docker to reproduce our results**, but some of our scripts might stop to function properly over time as some dependencies get updated and/or deprecated.
+Thus, Docker ensures that scripts will still function as intended even into the future. **Note: It is not necessary to use Docker to reproduce our results**.
+If you’re cloning the repository within a couple of years of publication and installing the proper dependencies (see step 1 below) you should be able to run all scripts without issues.
+However, some of our scripts might stop to function properly over time as other dependencies get updated and/or deprecated (e.g., future versions of RStudio) If that case, Docker is the solution.

 Below is the exact order these scripts should be ran (irrespective of whether you are working with or without Docker):